Valley of Mystery (Demesne Book 2)

 Over four hundred carriages were in procession.
 This Lord Rawdon is buried in the family crypt in the church.
 A respected general and politician with significant influence in London, his time as head of the family was nevertheless negative for the town of Moira, which had risen greatly in prestige as a result of his predecessors.
 He neglected the gardens in the Moira estate, which subsequently declined into decay.
 He also spent the vast majority of his time in England.
 The 2nd Earl was raised to a yet-higher rank of the peerage in , when he was created Marquess of Hastings , subordinating the Moira title.

 Lord Hastings would be the last member of the Rawdon family to reside in Moira Castle which he had always used as a secondary residence in any case.
 In he sold it to Sir Robert Bateson, 1st Baronet , who also did not use it as a primary residence.
 The status of Moira thus declined considerably.
-The Rawdons' legacy would linger, however, with several streets and housing developments bearing their name centuries later.get link
+The Rawdons' legacy would linger, however, with several streets and housing developments bearing their name centuries later.here

 Demesne: New Beginnings - eBook

 The Acts of Union had reduced the power of the Ascendency, and Moira was now directly governed by London instead of Dublin.
 In addition the Great Reform Act had reduced the ability of landowners in general and lords in particular to control Moira.
 Moira itself continued to develop during this period.
 A canal was built to the north which became the boundary between Counties Antrim and Down , and a Market Hall completed at the expense of the Bateson family in about In Moira railway station was completed, and is now the oldest such structure on the island of Ireland.